Whether you’re a new parent or already have one or two little ones running at your feet, you could have questions about how to prepare baby formula.

-7. Add powder to the water.
+- Measure the desired amount of cooled water into the bottle and add powder to the water.
+Always add the water first to ensure the correct amount is used.
 The typical ratio is one level (not packed) scoop of powder for every 2 oz. water.
-Always use the original scoop that comes with the can and follow the directions.
+Use the original scoop that comes with the can and follow the directions.

-8. Put the nipple and cap on the bottle and shake and swirl well until the powder is mixed.
+- Put the nipple and cap on the bottle, then shake and swirl well until the powder is mixed.

 Part 2: How to make a baby bottle with concentrated infant formula

-Ready-to-feed infant formula is the easiest option.
-There is no mixing and no measuring of components required.
-This product is sold in various size options from 2-3 oz bottles to 6-8 oz cans and even 32 oz containers.
-This option is often the most expensive since it’s ready to serve.
+Ready-to-feed infant formula is the easiest option as there’s no mixing and no measuring of parts needed.
+This product is available in various sizes, from 2-3 oz bottles to 6-8 oz cans and even 32 oz containers.
+The ready-to-feed formula is often the most expensive since it’s ready to serve.

-Since there is no mixing required the steps to prepare are fewer:
+Since there is no mixing required, the steps to prepare it are simple:

-How to prepare and fill several bottles of infant formula at once:
+How to prepare formula in batches in advance and fill several bottles of infant formula at once: